i-tanova/Learn-Spring/README.md

        - Bean post processors - implement BeanPostProcessor -> postProcessBeforeInitialization, postProcessAfterInitialization
        - Aware interfaces (Rarely used).
 ApplicationEventPublisher, ApplicationContextAware

- - Open-closed principle - open for extension, close for modifications - use abstract classes and interfaces
- - Interfaces segregation - Don't use giant overbloated interfaces, use smaller one
+-Open-Cosed principle
+	For good application design and the code writing part, you should avoid change in the existing code when requirements change.
+Open for extension.
+Closed for modifications.
+Use abstract classes and interfaces.
+- Interface Segregation Principle
+ 	Your interface should not be bloated with methods that implementing classes don’t require.
+	The Interface Segregation Principle advocates segregating a “fat interface” into smaller and highly cohesive interfaces, known as “role interfaces”.
- - Dependencies inversion - High-level modules should not depend on low-level modules.
+- Dependency Inversion Principle avoid tightly coupled code.
+High-level modules should not depend on low-level modules.

+- Interface naming convention
+   - Don't start it with I. When there is one implementation name it InterfaceImpl but when there are few - name them by the difference.

  - Interface naming - Don't use I in front of it.
 Use Impl for implementations if they are few.